 Panther Girl of the Kongo: Olive Films, Grapevine, Youtube.

-Perils of Nyoka: Available on the gray market, and (in very poor quality) on Youtube.
+Perils of Nyoka: Serial Squadron.
+Also available (in very poor quality) on Youtube.

 The Perils of Pauline: VCI.

 Perils of the Royal Mounted: Gray-market; Hermitage Hill put this one out before it went defunct.